FWGS/xash3d-fwgs/README.md

 1) Configure build: `./waf configure` (you need to pass `-8` to compile 64-bit engine on 64-bit x86 processor).
 2) Compile: `./waf build`.
 3) Install: `./waf install --destdir=/path/to/any/output/directory`.

+#### Android
+To build you should clone [SDL](https://github.com/libsdl-org/SDL) from `SDL2` branch and [HLSDK-portable](https://github.com/FWGS/hlsdk-portalbe) `mobile-hacks` branch repositories to 3rdparty folder, after that you should be able to open the project in Android Studio from `android` directory or manually call Gradle to build the APK.